RANDCorporation/value-of-env-surveillance/README.md

-# Genomic Surveillance Value of Information Code Repository
+# The Value of Environmental Surveillance for Pandemic Response

 ## About this repository

 This repository contains code to reproduce *Nascimento de Lima et al. (forthcoming).
 The value of environmental surveillance for pandemic response*.
-The `run_analysess.R` script runs the model and produces the figures and tables in the paper.
+The `run_analyses.R` script runs the model and produces the figures and tables in the paper.
 All our results can be reproduced with free software.

 ## Dependencies